-Mold can be very sneaky.
+Mold can be very sneaky (which is why it’s important to call professionals).
 They can thrive in every nook and cranny that is damp, moist or wet.
 It is typical for mold to show up in basements or behind drywall, but what isn’t is that it also appears in unexpected areas of your house—from the chimney to your washing machine—making it more difficult to detect and wipe out.

 To prevent or remove mold, search out the following hiding spots where mold loves to proliferate: